fresheneesz/stacktrace.js/README.md

 p.deinstrumentFunction(this, 'baz'); //Remove function instrumentation
 ```

+Bookmarklet available on the [project home page](http://stacktracejs.com).

+# API #

+`printStackTrace(options)` - Returns an array of stack-trace line strings (in browser-specific format).
+Note that error message is not included in stack trace. `options` is an object that can contain the following properties:

+* `e` - (*optional*) The error to create a stacktrace from.
+If this is not passed in, a stacktrace will be created from a newly created exception inside `printStackTrace`.
+* `guess` - If we should try to resolve the names of anonymous functions (*default: true*)

+`new printStackTrace.implementation()` - Returns an object that can be used to instrument functions.

+`p.instrumentFunction(context, functionName, callback)` - Calls `callback` when the function `context[functionName]` is called.
+When called, `callback` receives the stack array (in same form as `printStackTrace` returns). `p` is the object returned by `new printStackTrace.implementation()`.

+`p.deinstrumentFunction(context, functionName)` - Removes instrumentation from the function `context[functionName]`.

 # What browsers does stacktrace.js support? #
 It is currently tested and working on: